ronanchilvers/solo-numenera/Game/Scenes/01 - Beginning.md

 > **Outcome:** No
 > **Random Event:** None

 He closes his eyes, trying to remember how he came here.
 He remembers a lot of people, travelling with them to get ... somewhere.
-He remembers them arriving at their destination ... a huge glistening obelisk floating about 20 feet from the ground in a small valley, hidden from sight by the surrounding forest.
+He remembers them arriving at their destination ... a huge glistening iridescent obelisk floating about 20 feet from the ground in a small valley, hidden from sight by the surrounding forest.
 Forest!!
 He remembers the journey through the forest.
 He remembers their arrival at the obelisk, staring up at the impossibly tall shape.
 The nano... what was his name... he wanted to go inside it.

 Shoan shakes his head.
 He feels groggy, nauseous.
 He lifts the glowglobe high and peers around.
 Looks like they did get inside... somehow!